Gleethos/neureka/src/main/java/neureka/ndim/iterator/README.md

-iterator interface type whose implementations are used for efficient general purpose iterating over the data which is stored in `Tsr` instances...
+iterator interface type whose implementations are used for efficient general purpose iterating over the data which is stored in `Tensor` instances...

 Iterating over an ND-Array data structure